luissilva1044894/hirez-api-docs/README.md

-# Unofficial Hi-Rez Studios API Documentation
+# Unofficial Hi-Rez Studios API Developer Guide

-Due to [Hi-Rez Studios][hi_rez_studios] not providing a detailed documentation for their API, this API Developer Guide is here to assist those attempting to make their own API wrapper for their [API][hi_rez_studios_api_developer_guide].
+Due to [Hi-Rez Studios][hi_rez_studios] not providing a detailed documentation for their API, this Developer Guide is here to assist those attempting to make their own API wrapper for their [API][hi_rez_studios_api_developer_guide].

 This documentation holds the Methods Documentation and Source Code Examples, and its purpose is to provide Developers with the necessary information to access and utilize the API methods.